marcin-bo/Unit-Testing-In-Swift/Unit Testing Best Practices in Swift.md

 Strategy for UI testing:
 - Use snapshot tests for testing **visual layout**.
-- Use low-level unit tests for testing *the content*
+- Use low-level unit tests for testing *the content*.

 # References <a name="unit_tests_best_practices_references"></a>